Super 1s Celebration Evening

 Our first award winner on the night was Abdul Qasim.
 Abdul won an Inspire Award award for his efforts in improving opportunities for young people with disabilities in his community.
 Despite initial barriers, including being the only participant when the Super 1s programme initially started in Buckinghamshire, he remained committed and helped encourage others to join.
 Abdul’s determination, passion for the game, and ability to break down social barriers by integrating people from diverse backgrounds into the sport, makes him an inspirational figure to all.

 Our second award winner of the evening was Hamza, who participates in the Southampton Wicketz project.
-He was recognised for his personal development and contribution to a combined Super 1s and Wicketz residential at Arundel Castle this year, which saw him run adapted cricket sessions for Super 1s participants and showcasthe importance of learning about the challenges others may face.
+He was recognised for his personal development and contribution to a combined Super 1s and Wicketz residential at Arundel Castle this year, which saw him run adapted cricket sessions for Super 1s participants and showcase the importance of learning about the challenges others may face.

 Our third award winner of the evening was Lucy Hunter who coaches on our Super 1s programme in Oxfordshire, Lucy won this award for her inspiring contributions to disability cricket.
 Diagnosed with autism at 20, Lucy overcame personal struggles with anxiety and depression and found empowerment through cricket, she played in the first women's Disability Premier League and also became a level two coach.
 Volunteering with Super 1s, Lucy used her experiences to mentor and empower young people with disabilities.
 Her empathy and dedication created an inclusive environment, and she has been instrumental in promoting equal opportunities for women and individuals with disabilities in cricket.